yeachan153/tweet_analysis_api/readme.md

 ```

 ### Calling API
-Only endpoint available is `GET`, and the query parameter it accepts is a date based on the format `%Y%m%d`.
+Only method available is `GET`, and the query parameter it accepts is a date based on the format `%Y%m%d`.
 It then gives you a return of all the most re-tweeted text for that hashtag for that day.